-Other Programs - JSSA's Training Institute that provides professional clinical training to agency staff and community mental health professionals.
+Other Programs - JSSA's Training Institute provides professional clinical training to agency staff and community mental health professionals.
 JSSA provides scholarships to graduate and undergraduate students based on financial need.
-JSSA's J-Caring line connects callers with community based services.

 Net assets without donor restrictions

 The Board Designated Endowment Fund includes funds received from donors without restrictions that are allocated to the Endowment at the Board of Directors' discretion.
 The earnings are used to support the overall needs of JSSA and are recorded as income without donor restrictions.
 The Board can remove the designation at its discretion.